-What should incoming students know about NYU’s sustainability initiatives?
+What should incoming students know about sustainability at NYU?

-NYU students are in the front lines of the climate crisis fight.
-Due to their advocacy, NYU cut its greenhouse gas emissions by 30 percent in just five years.
-That’s like over 65,000 acres of trees—more than all of Manhattan and Brooklyn combined!
-We are now on our way to 50 percent by 2025.
+Whatʼs more, we are now on our way to 50 percent by 2025.
 You can learn more about how we’re achieving that goal through our Climate Action Plan Update.
-Most of this gain comes from making our student residences, classrooms, and labs more energy efficient.
+Most of this gain comes from making our student residences, classrooms, offices, and labs more energy efficient.
 And it’s not just about taking steps to address climate change.
 For better or worse, most students spend over 90 percent of their time indoors.
-NYU’s green building strategy helps improve indoor air circulation.
-This in turn helps students perform better.
+NYU’s green building strategy helps improve indoor air quality.
+This in turn helps students feel and perform better.
 So the University’s strategy is a win-win for all.

 What are some sustainability-focused programs first-year students can get involved with when they arrive on campus?

-The first thing students should do when they get to campus is look out for sustainability events during Welcome Week.
-Every year, we introduce students to our programs and initiatives during fall Welcome Day.
-We take students on a green tour of campus and orient them on how to travel around the city by bike.
+The first thing students should do when they get to campus is look out for sustainability events during NYU Welcome.
+Every year, we introduce students to our programs and initiatives through activities like our green campus tour.
 Students can also find various communities interested in sustainability and relevant topics during Club Fest and on the sustainability student organizations web page.

 Are there any programs in the planning stages?